 And there’s more.
 Find the original here.

-Now I have no idea if that qualifies as good sports reporting, and it won’t win the Pulitzer prize any time soon, but on the other hand it’s respectable newspaper English and as good as much that is churned out by humans every day.
+Now I have no idea if that qualifies as good sports reporting, or even if these are real sports-folk and it was a real game (full disclosure – my idea of sport is facing an opponent across a chessboard), and it won’t win the Pulitzer prize any time soon, but on the other hand it’s respectable newspaper English and as good as much that is churned out by humans every day.

 But Bezos is not just using AI to write content, but also to read it out loud, in a very human voice.